Michael C. Hall: 2010s

-2015–present: Dexter revival and other ventures

 At the end of 2015 and the start of 2016, Hall starred as Thomas Newton in the NYTW stage production of Lazarus, created by David Bowie and Enda Walsh.
 Hall performed the song "Lazarus", which appeared on Bowie's final album, Blackstar (2016), on The Late Show with Stephen Colbert in December 2015.
 He later appeared in the London production from October 25, 2016, until January 22, 2017.

-On January 16, 2014, Showtime President David Nevins said there had been discussions for a Dexter spinoff series that would take the character in a different direction and not continue the previous series.
-Nevins said they would only do the show if Hall agreed to return.
-On October 14, 2020, Showtime confirmed that Hall would reprise his role of Dexter Morgan in a 10-episode limited series, with Clyde Phillips returning as showrunner.
-The series premiered on November 7, 2021 and ended on January 9, 2022.
-The series finale was the most watched finale in the history of the network, it also set streaming records as well.

-In 2017, Hall played John F. Kennedy in season two, episode eight of the Netflix historical drama The Crown, alongside actress Jodi Balfour as Jackie Kennedy.
-He also starred as Tom Delaney, British widower and doctor, in Safe, an eight-part Netflix original crime drama which premiered on May 10, 2018.
-In 2018, Hall starred as Thom Pain in the off-Broadway production of Thom Pain (based on nothing), a one-man show written by Will Eno.
-The show was directed by Oliver Butler for the Signature Theatre in New York City, and it ran from October 23, 2018, to December 9, 2018, after being extended twice.
+In 2017, Hall played US President John F. Kennedy in season two, episode eight, "Dear Mrs Kennedy", of the Netflix historical drama The Crown, alongside actress Jodi Balfour as First Lady Jackie Kennedy.
+Hall starred as Tom Delaney, a British widower and doctor, in Safe, an eight-part Netflix original crime drama which premiered on May 10, 2018.
+Also in 2018, Hall starred as Thom Pain in the off-Broadway production of Thom Pain (based on nothing), a one-man show written by Will Eno.
+The show was directed by Oliver Butler for the Signature Theatre Company in New York City, and it ran from October 23, 2018, to December 9, 2018, after being extended twice.
+Also in 2018, Hall narrated the audiobook version of Stephen King's horror novel Pet Sematary.
+Since 2018, Hall has written for and performed in the NYC band, Princess Goes (formerly Princess Goes to the Butterfly Museum), alongside Matt Katz-Bohen and Peter Yanowitz.
+Hall met drummer Yanowitz while performing together in Hedwig and The Angry Inch.
+They struck up a friendship and soon began collaborating on songs with Katz-Bohen, who was also a member of the Hedwig cast.

 On February 3, 2019, Hall starred as a fictionalized version of himself in the half-hour-long, one-time-only Broadway musical, Skittles Commercial: The Broadway Musical.
-Also in 2019, Hall starred as Holt in the Netflix thriller film In the Shadow of the Moon.
+That same year, Hall starred as Holt in the Netflix thriller film In the Shadow of the Moon.
 Hall voices the character Toffee in Daron Nefcy's Star vs. the Forces of Evil and also voiced Batman in Justice League: Gods and Monsters.

-In 2018, Hall narrated the audiobook version of Stephen King's horror novel Pet Sematary.
-In 2019, Hall starred alongside Martha Plimpton and Hamish Linklater in an episode of the theatre podcast Playing on Air, titled "Nudity Rider".
-Hall has sung for the band Princess Goes to the Butterfly Museum since 2018, alongside Matt Katz-Bohen and Peter Yanowitz.
-On September 3, 2019, they filmed their first music video for their song, "Ketamine", in Tarrytown, New York.
-The audio for the song was released October 25, 2019, with the official music video premiering on Collider on December 12, 2019.
-The band's eponymous debut EP was released on April 2, 2020.
+Also in 2019, Hall starred alongside Martha Plimpton and Hamish Linklater in an episode of the theatre podcast Playing on Air, titled "Nudity Rider".
+In 2019, Princess Goes filmed their first music video for their song, "Ketamine", in Tarrytown, New York.
+The audio for the song was featured in the end credits for Dexter: New Blood episode 5 "Runaway", and "Ketamine" has been remixed by several artists on the Ketamine EP.